Cargath1/pico-scripts/README.md

 # pico-scripts
-Executable files to run on a PicoDucky
+Executable files to run on a PicoDucky that I'm currently messing with.